kusai99/task-management-app/README.md

 ## Overview

 A Full-stack Task Management application.
-The backend was built with ExpressJS, Sequelize, MySQL, and Redis, and containerized using Docker for efficient deployment and management, while the frontend was built with React.js, Material-UI, and axios was used for the API calls.
+The backend was built with ExpressJS, Sequelize, PostgresSql, and Redis, and containerized using Docker for efficient deployment and management, while the frontend was built with React.js, Material-UI, and axios was used for the API calls.
 This application supports secure user registration, login with authentication, and all the Task-related API calls are secured with JWT authentication.
 Redis caching was utilized for JWT token storing and retrieval (and invalidation); Redis cache was also used to access frequently accessed tasks.

 ## Features